Model wearing Earthling costume on stage

 Many designers work in creative fields such as film, fashion and art.
 Others entrants may be amateur designers, while in their day-to-day lives they might be professional doctors, teachers, welders, and boatbuilders.
 Basically, anyone can enter, which is one of the reasons the garments are so extraordinary.

-There are up to 33 prestigious awards, with more than $185,000 in prize money, and sought-after work-placements such as the Weta Workshop in Wellington.
+There are up to 33 prestigious awards, with more than $185,000 in prize money, and a sought-after work-placements such as the Weta Workshop in Wellington.

 With three rounds of intensive judging, every costume is evaluated based on its originality, creativity, innovation and construction.
 The designers remain anonymous throughout the entire process, with the judges given just the name of the garment and a brief on its inspiration.